 How to Make a Pot in 14 Easy Lessons

-Books by Nicola:
+Novels by Nicola:

-The Case of the Barking Dog: a Callum Lange Mystery
+The Case of the Barking Dog

 Callum Lange is a retired New York City detective who moved to 80 acres in the North Cascade Mountains of Washington State to get away from crime….only to find himself getting sucked right back in.
 In this first story, The Case of the Barking Dog, a woman is found stabbed to death in the little village of Rockport, just a few miles up the highway from Lange’s yurt on Sauk Mountain, and the detective finds a group of seeds, stuck to the side of the victim’s couch, that will lead him directly to the murderer.

-The Man in the Mud Room: a Callum Lange Mystery
+The Man in the Mud Room

 In this second Callum Lange mystery, the retired NYC detective is wondering who has been stealing firewood from the 80 acres around his yurt on Sauk Mountain when he receives a call about a woman, missing from her home, on the nearby Rockport-Cascade Road.
 Once drawn into the investigatation he learns about a series of petty thefts, the art of wildcrafting, some painted gourds, and the story of the man in the mud room.
 Plus he discovers who has been making off with his firewood.